What do you think about the old adage of writing what you know?

 I asked that a couple years ago in a post, and I’ll ask it again.
 That question still conflicts me.

-Back when I was reading Margaret Atwood’s biography, I remember pausing over her process, pondering the way she frequently pulled from the familiarity of her own life to write intricately woven stories.
+Back when I was reading Margaret Atwood’s biography, I remember pausing over her process, considering the way she frequently pulled from the familiarity of her own life to write intricately woven stories.
 She used Canada as a setting, places she’d been, streets she’d walked, people (or at least an outline of them) that she once knew.
 Her experiences influenced her fiction—and still do to this day.

 However, Margaret Atwood is also known for her speculative works, which are based in the future, just a few of many possible alternative conclusions (scary as her worlds would be) of our current trajectory.
 She doesn’t know the future or which elements of the future in her novels will eventually (if ever) come to pass, and yet, the fearsome thing about her work is that it is easy to believe it could happen.

 So, going back to the first question I wonder: Which is better?
-A mix of “Write what we know” and “Write what we’d like to know”?
-Or should we change our approach entirely to “What can we imagine?”
+A mix of “write what we know” and “write what we’d like to know,” or should we change our approach entirely to “what can we imagine?”

 According to BRET ANTHONY JOHNSTON over at the Atlantic, we should go with the latter.
 When he started writing away from the familiarity of his own life, he found that “the shift was seismic.”